ShayRowlinson/CRIS-Hyperfine-GUI/README.md

 GUI is configured to be ideal for a 1080p monitor.
 If you're using a higher resolution, increasing the figure sizes likely a good idea

+Please extract the zip file into the folder where the python files are stored.

 -----------------------------------------------------------------------------------------------------------------------------------

 Ensure SATLAS2 is installed!